alvinberthelot/workshop-mocha-noob/README.md

 ### Exercise 6

-A function `summarizeBasket` that take two parameters (two array) should build our expected result.
+A function `summarizeBasket` that take two parameters (an object and an array) should build our expected result.

 ```javascript
 // For example